bnnlukas/CryptoWhales/README.md

  ## Creating a deno module

- Started by creating a modul which shows the current price of each currency listed on Coinbase.
+ Started by creating a module which shows the current price of each currency listed on Coinbase.

  https://github.com/bnnlukas/crypto_price_api

+ Showing not only the spotprice for the cryptocurrencies, but also the buy- and sellprice.

  ## Telegram Bot